nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ## Exercise 2.4: Extend your identity with more information

 Now we are going to add more information to our user.
-Each user in this system is connected to an issuer, so when a user is signing in we want the OpenId Connect id token to contain an issuerId claim.
-It is not enough to just add the claim to the testuser, we must set up so that it is included in the token.
+Each user in this system is connected to an issuer, so when a user signin we want the OpenId Connect id token to contain an issuerid claim.
+It is not enough to just add the claim to the testuser, we must configure it so that it is included in the token.

 ### Step 1